Wadi Araba Border Crossing

 You’ll also have the services of an experienced guide - someone who speaks fluent English (or perhaps even French, German or Spanish) but knows Arabic too, which is really helpful.
 He or she will know all the ins and outs of your trip, how to make things go smoothly from start to finish and of course, will always be there in the event that a problem arises.

-If you book one of Bein Harim’s guided tours to Petra and Jordan from Eilat, a bus will pick you up from central Eilat and take you directly to the crossing.
+If you book a guided Eilat-Petra tour, a bus will pick you up from central Eilat and take you directly to the crossing.
 Once there, you will be met by one of our representatives, who will assist you in dealing with the practicalities of crossing.
 It is a quick and painless way of dealing with the international border, and many people who have taken our trips say that it’s one of the best things about travelling with a guide - knowing that any potential difficulties will be taken care of.

 Having said that, it is possible to travel to Petra independently - just be aware that you may encounter some hassles along the way, in terms of bargaining for transport, from the border to Aqaba and then onto Petra itself.
 It will also require more time, of course.